LIC vs Mutual Funds: Key Difference & Benefits

 LIC policies usually have a lock-in period and early withdrawal may lead to penalties or reduced returns.
 Mutual funds, especially open-ended ones, allow easier and quicker withdrawals.

 Both LIC and tax-saving mutual funds like ELSS offer tax benefits under Section 80C.
-However, ELSS funds have a shorter lock-in period (3 years) and may give higher returns.
+For investors comparing LIC or sip which is better, ELSS funds may appear more flexible due to their shorter 3-year lock-in period and market-linked return potential.

 No, mutual fund returns are market-linked and not guaranteed.
 LIC policies, especially traditional ones, often come with guaranteed maturity values.